- What Is Cacao Butter?

 Cacao butter may improve your overall heart health.

-In a study of 470 Dutch men who didn’t have preexisting cardiovascular disease or diabetes, daily cocoa intake significantly lowered their chance of premature death and heart disease[*].
+In a study involving 470 Dutch men without preexisting cardiovascular diseases or diabetes, daily cocoa intake significantly lowered their chance of premature death and heart disease[*].
+It was also found that those who consumed a higher amount of cocoa (2.3g per day compared to 0.36g) also had a 50% less chance of developing heart diseases.

 The results also demonstrated a slight decrease in heart disease risk in patients who consumed three to six servings each week, or at least one serving per day.

-Researchers discovered a 35% decrease in diabetes in men who ate the chocolate weekly[*].
+In a 2017 study, researchers discovered a 35% decrease in diabetes in men who ate chocolate weekly[*].

-When 19,357 men and women were studied over the course of eight years, scientists realized people who ate the most chocolate lowered their risk of myocardial infarction (heart attack) by a whopping 39%[*].
+Another scientific investigation, conducted by two Japanese universities and the National Cancer Center of Japan, showed that people with a higher chocolate intake lowered their risk of myocardial infarction (heart attack) by a whopping 39%[*].

-One body of research that reviewed several studies on cocoa found that the flavonoids — or phytonutrients with antioxidative effects — inside this powerful bean lowered inflammatory biomarkers in as little as two to six hours[*].
+While reviewing several studies on cocoa, a group of researchers found that the phytonutrients with antioxidative effects (flavonoids) inside this powerful bean lowered inflammatory biomarkers in as little as two to six hours[*].

-That same review examined a study that specifically found these anti-inflammatory effects were more prominent in healthy individuals as opposed to those with previous inflammation and vascular issues.
+That same review examined a study which specifically found these anti-inflammatory effects to be more prominent in healthy individuals as opposed to those with previous inflammation and vascular issues.

 The positive results also depended on the type of cocoa being used since not every type contains the same amount of beneficial flavanols.

-You can find cacao butter in dark chocolate, white chocolate, and even milk chocolate given the right recipe.
+You can find cacao butter in dark chocolate, white chocolate, and even milk chocolate.

-But you can’t just eat a Snickers and call it a day here.
+But you can’t just eat a Snickers and call it a day.

 So what is the best way to sneak cacao butter into your keto lifestyle?